y3sar/passoff/README.md

 	$ heres your private key : 123qadsfjp02934u03
 	$ do you want to create a private-key.json (y/n)?:
 	$ enter master pass (make sure its the same one for all the sites):

-changing password is a pain in the ass cuz it requires changing something in the private-key+website-name+master-pass.
-If either master-pass or private-key is changed then all the website passwords have to be changed.
-Which leaves us with website name.
-Only the website name in the combination can be changed to change the whole password without disrupting other passwords.

-im thinking a prefix that gets added at the end of the website name.
-But then that has to be saved to keep track of the password changes.

-Is there a way to add a prefix to the website name without saving the prefix.
-The prefix comes from the whole combination maybe?

-is it possible to change a private-key in a way that only changes one particular websites password?

-lets put a pin in this for now if you wanna change password all website passwords will be changed.